FAQ - Modelling related questions

 I have a multi-core or multi-processor machine, will I notice a speed increase during solve and can I control how the machine uses the processors?

-The SysCAD solver has been designed to take advantage of multiple processors.
+The SysCAD application and solver has been designed to take advantage of multiple processors.
 The SysCAD software has been programmed to create 'worker threads' to divide the workload and take advantage of multiple processors.
-This capability has been improved in subsequent SysCAD versions.
+This capability has been improved, and continues to receive attention, in subsequent SysCAD versions.
+Different parts of the main application such as graphics, historian queries, trends, etc are processed on different threads.
+The operating system balances the workload of assigning active threads to different processors.

-In a flowsheet this division is done at the model level and is based on the ability to solve models in parallel given that all inputs are known.
+The most important and beneficial part of multi-processor support is for the main SysCAD solver.
+For a flowsheet this division is done at the model level and is based on the ability to solve models in parallel given that all inputs are known.
 Hence if a flowsheet topology is such that after tearing (breaking recycles), a number of parallel paths exist, gains will be achieved.
+With care, some strategies are available in both Dynamic and Steady State projects to break a flowsheet into independent parts to take advantage of parallel processing.

-If on the other hand the flowsheet consists of one long sequence of unit operations there are no benefits in the using a multi-processor machine.
-In this case the only improvement will be due to graphics, historian queries and main application loop overhead etc. being processed by the 'other' processor/s.
+If on the other hand the flowsheet consists of one long sequence of unit operations there are no benefits in solver for using a multi-processor machine.

 The tag '$Solver.SolverThreadsRequired' in View - Solver Settings allows control of Multiprocessors for use by the network solver.
 The options are: